 – by Joana Soares, Creative / Line Producer

-Recently I was tasked with creating a very interesting project for the Mectizan Donation Program, the outcome of which was a series of five episodes and one full standalone film.
+Recently I was tasked with creating a very interesting short form documentary project for the Mectizan Donation Program, the outcome of which was a series of five episodes and one full standalone film.
 The original plan was to write and edit the series’ five episodes for social media first, and then compile them into a full film to be shown at a World Health Organisation meeting in Senegal.
 I thought this would be a great opportunity to show how we at Cloud9Media adapt our productions to create different desired outcomes.

 What’s the difference between creating five 1 – 2 minute films, and a 5 – 6 minute one?

 We don’t expect clients to instinctively know the answers to these questions, and we’ll usually book a briefing meeting where we can advise and talk through the goals for each film.
-For this particular project, we knew a couple of things that were crucial: firstly, that the audience for the series of short films wasn’t going to be the same as the one for the compilation film.
+For this particular short form documentary project, we knew a couple of things that were crucial: firstly, that the audience for the series of short films wasn’t going to be the same as the one for the compilation film.
 Secondly, we also knew the context in which the compilation film was going to be shown was different.
 This information was enough to give us a clue of how to adapt both the series and the longer compilation film.

 Let’s get into it and explore how we custom-built each film.